Predestination

 Therefore a distinction has been made between the local “visible” church assemblies (where there are also unbelievers) and the “invisible church” made up of true believers independent of place and time.
 But this artificial distinction does not have any biblical basis.

-• Predestination also means that even if someone wants to repent today, he cannot, because he has to wait till God “converts him”.
-This means that he cannot start to live a holy life pleasing to God, although in Hebrews 3:7-8 and Psalm 95:7-8 it is written: “Today if you hear his voice, do not harden your hearts as when they provoked me”.
-This is a disastrous deception, which brings forth passivity in people.
+• Predestination also means that even if someone wants to repent today, he cannot, because he has to wait till God “converts” him.
+This means that he cannot start to live a holy life pleasing to God, although in Hebrews 3:7–8 and Psalm 95:7–8 it is written: “Today if you hear his voice, do not harden your hearts as when they provoked me.”
+This is a disastrous deception, which brings about passivity in people.

-• False Image of God: If God predestined men regardless of their will, it would mean that God’s wrath is upon those he does not save and that he would punish people whom in reality he does not want to save.
-It is not just to punish for what man is not responsible; it is not his fault.
+• False Image of God: If God predestined men regardless of their will, it would mean that God’s wrath is upon those he does not save and that he would punish people whom he does not want to save in reality.
+It is not righteous to punish someone for something he is not responsible for; it is not his fault.

 • Predestination states that everything happens according to the eternal plan of God.
-This would mean that God does not only want the good, but also the evil.
+This would mean that God not only wants good, but also evil.
 This makes God the author of sin.

 • There may be different teachings about predestination: single and double predestination.
-In reality the difference is finally not decisive.
+In the end there is no decisice difference.
 Both teachings exclude the free will of man.
 If God “only” chooses those who will go to heaven, then the others will automatically go to hell.
 In this way God’s own nature is the reason for the condemnation of people.

 We are aware of the difficulty somebody who is used to this teaching may experience when reading some passages in the NT.
-The real sense of verses which sound like predestination would need an in-depth study.
+To gain a real sense of the meaning of verses which sound like predestination would require an in-depth study.
 Nevertheless, it is essential to keep in mind what we know about God’s nature.
 After all, there are many other expressions in the New and Old Testaments that cannot be understood literally.

-Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
-In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will.
-In Him also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will.
-(Ephesians 1: 3-5.11)
+(3) Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, (4) even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
+(5) In love he predestined us for adoption as sons through Jesus Christ, according to the purpose of his will.… (11) In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will.… (Ephesians 1:3–5 & 11)

-What is emphasised in verse 4?
-If we emphasise “He chose us”, then one could understand it in the way Calvin did.
-However it is a completely different matter if one reads “He chose us in Him”.
+What is emphasized in verse 4?
+If we emphasize “He chose us”, then one could understand it in the way Calvin did.
+However it is a completely different matter if one reads “He chose us in Him.”
 If we understand the statement in this way, then this verse is effectively no different from John 3:16.
 Hence it is stated that God wants to save everyone who believes in His Son and that those who reject him will be condemned.

 In the beginning of the chapter Paul writes about the example Jesus gave us by humbling himself totally and looking for the best for the others, giving his life in every aspect for the people.
 Therefore His glory was restored to Him.

-For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name.
-(Philippians 2:9)
+Therefore God has highly exalted him and bestowed on him the name that is above every name.… (Philippians 2:9)

-Verse 13 should not be misunderstood to mean that man cannot have an influence on his own will, otherwise Paul would never have written in v 12, “work out your salvation with fear and trembling”.
+Verse 13 should not be misunderstood to mean that man cannot have an influence on his own will, otherwise Paul would never have written in v 12, “work out your own salvation with fear and trembling”.
 To do this presupposes that a person has the free will to decide.
-13 starts with “for it is God who is at work in you” This expression shows that verse 13 explains why we should turn to God with trembling and fear, namely, because He is the only one who can help.[4]
+Verse 13 starts with “for it is God who works in you”.
+This expression shows that verse 13 explains why we should turn to God with fear and trembling, namely, because He is the only one who can help.4

 Jesus had just expressed in the preceding verses that he is the true bread and he gives eternal life and people should believe in Him.
 Therefore he calls people to follow Him as the Messiah.
 For Jews it was always clear that they should follow only God.
 So it was very difficult for them to accept the claim of Jesus (that people should follow him).
 For that reason he emphasizes the deep unity between the Father and Himself.
 Jesus explains that the only way to Him is through the Father whom they already knew.